 However, it’s also possible to rent a spot out and hire a professional repairman to come and work on your vehicle.
 So, it could go either way.

-With the different garage types in mind, you can start looking for suitable locations.
+With the different garage types in mind, you can start looking for suitable locations near you.
 Yet, this step is often easier said than done, especially if you’re new to an area and need a quick fix.

-So, we’ll look at five popular platforms to help you find a garage for rent near you.
+So, we’ll look at five popular platforms to help you rent garage space near you.

 Instead of relying on large lots, Neighbor uses the host system.
 Hosts are clients who offer up their extra space for affordable storage.
 People can rent out any area of their property for a small fee.